Sparkle 2 Evo: Gameplay

-The first is about to compete against another microorganism, played by an AI.
+The first mode is about competing against another microorganism, played by an AI.

-The second game mode is an experimental mode in which the player can eat food without competing against another player.
+The second is an experimental mode in which the player can eat food without competing against another player.

 Reception

 Sparkle 2 Evo received average reviews, criticizing its simplicity and praising its graphics.

 Bonus Stage gave the game 6 out of 10 points and said, "[...] the AI is pretty incompetent" and Sparkle 2 Evo "[...] has a lot of cool design and graphical appeal".

-Nintendo Life gave the game 5 out of 10 points, and stated, the game "feels like a proof of concept that isn’t given the push it needs to be something more engaging and impactful."
+Nintendo Life gave the game 5 out of 10 points, and said the game "feels like a proof of concept that isn’t given the push it needs to be something more engaging and impactful."